SebastianSippl/Information-Collage/README.md

 - It has bugs
 - The code is a mess
-- The code is old
+- The library versions are outdated

 Using the Plugin: